-Goal/Task Current Actions Taken and Planned for Fiscal Year (FY) 2019 Responsible Entity(s) Task 7.2: Take steps to ensure that the fair housing policy extends to all aspects and departments of local government.
+Goal/Task Current Actions Taken and Planned for Fiscal Year (FY) 2020 Task 7.2: Take steps to ensure that the fair housing policy extends to all aspects and departments of local government.
 Ensure that all department heads understand the County's/City's responsibility to affirmatively further fair housing.
 Department heads and elected officials should, in turn, take steps to impart an understanding of this policy to staff and the public.
 The County is committed to executing actions to affirmatively further fair housing.
 Through the County's Approved General Plan 2035, the County has taken efforts to highlight the concerns related to housing and employment.
 Additionally, the County remains committed to executing actions to affirmatively further fair housing.
-Responsible Entity not identified in the Action Plan Goal 8: Broaden general awareness of rights and response onsibilities related to fair housing Task 8.1: The City of Bowie should allocate 1% of its annual CDBG entitlement grant to carry out fair housing activities.
-This Action Plan pertains solely to Prince George's County and does not address goals, tasks or actions concerning the City of Bowie.
-City of Bowie Task 8.2: The Urban County should continue to allocate 1.5% to 2% of its annual CDBG grant for such activities as education and outreach, enforcement and testing.
-In fiscal year (FY) 2019 (CDBG Program Year 44), the County goal is to provide new and/or improved public services to approximately 16,915 low-to-moderate income persons.
-This includes grant funding for public services (i.e. fair housing education and outreach) provided by housing related organizations, including but not limited to, Baltimore Neighborhoods, Inc., Housing Initiative Partnership, Greater Washington Urban League, Legal Aid, and CASA de Maryland.
+Responsible Entity not identified in the Action Plan Goal 8: Broaden general awareness of rights and respo nsibilities related to fair housing Task 8.1: The City of Bowie should allocate 1% of its annual CDBG entitlement grant to carry out fair housing activities.This Action Plan pertains solely to Prince George's County and does not address goals, tasks or actions concerning the City of Bowie.
+In fiscal year (FY) 2020 (CDBG Program Year 45), the County goal is to provide new and/or improved public services to approximately 16,915 low-to-moderate income persons.
+This includes grant funding for public services (i.e. fair housing education and outreach) provided by housing related organizations, including but not limited to Housing Initiative Partnership, Greater Washington Urban League, Legal Aid, and CASA de Maryland.
 DHCD Task 8.3: Contract with an experienced FHIP agency to perform paired testing of rental housing.
 This Action Plan pertains solely to Prince George's County and does not address goals, tasks or actions concerning the City of Bowie.
 City of Bowie Goal 9: Ensure that public housing meets the accessibility needs of residents and applicants